Save time and money by attracting better DSP applicants without increasing hourly wages.

 We're no substitute for HR.
 We're focused on helping HR's efforts with proven marketing and communication tailored for your organization and hiring process.

-A minimum of two months with options to meet monthly and provide ongoing help.
+A minimum of three months with options to meet monthly and provide ongoing help.

 Although I spent my early career in manufacturing, I have been active in marketing and fundraising for nonprofits for more than 30 years.